The result of the Brexit referendum in June 2016 has created significant uncertainty for UK, European and international companies.

 - What are your responses?

-David Stringer-Lamarre, Managing Director, of Fortis Consulting London, who leads this area, has delivered several presentations on Brexit, including at the London School of Economics, Payne Hicks Beach (Law firm), The University of East Anglia and Chaired an Institute of Directors, City of London discussion at Norton Rose Fulbright (Law firm).
+David Stringer-Lamarre, Managing Director, of Fortis Consulting London, who leads this area, as well as moderating business panels on this subject, has delivered several presentations on Brexit, including at Cambridge University, Judge Business School, the Institute of Directors Thailand, the London School of Economics, Payne Hicks Beach (Law firm), the University of East Anglia and he has Chaired an Institute of Directors, City of London discussion at Norton Rose Fulbright (Law firm).

 Scenario planning for many businesses will look at future trading in goods & services with the EU.
 There are many challenges and these will manifest themselves differently for each business; including in which sector(s) they operate: financial services, tourism, law, manufacturing etc. Some of these challenges may be the availability of talent, equivalence of regulation, potential tariffs, non-tariff barriers & the enforcement of contracts.